Yes! According to U.S. Department of Agriculture data, Americans have been eating roughly the same quantities of fruits and vegetables for years.1

 EWG's Shopper’s Guide is based on laboratory tests done by the USDA Pesticide Testing Program and the Food and Drug Administration.
 Most data come from USDA tests, which include a large number of fruit and vegetable crops, and a large number of pesticides.

 We combine six different measures of contamination to come up with composite score for each type of produce:

 To make the Dirty Dozen™ list as useful as possible, we present data on the fruits and vegetables that consumers are more likely to purchase.
 We combined kale and collard greens into single item called "leafy greens."
 Corn on the cob and frozen corn are listed as "sweet corn."

-The Shopper's Guide™ is based on samples of produce available to U.S. consumers and includes both domestic and imported produce.
+EWG's Shopper's Guide is based on samples of produce available to U.S. consumers, and includes both domestic and imported produce.
 We typically combined testing results for domestic and imported fruits and vegetables.
-However, if we observed a big difference between a food’s imported and domestic scores, or found notable differences in the toxicity of particular pesticide residues, we took account of this in the ranking.
+However, if we observed a big difference between a food’s imported and domestic scores, or found notable differences in the toxicity of particular pesticide residues, we took account of this in the rankings.

 Pesticides are designed to kill living organisms.
-The implications of wide-scale pesticide pollution of Americans’ bodies have not been definitively established.
+The implications of wide-scale pesticide pollution in Americans’ bodies have not been definitively established.
 However, recent studies of neurotoxic organophosphate compounds used on some fruits and vegetables have found that children with high exposures were at greater risks of impaired intelligence and neurological problems.